L0uisJ0shua/L0uisJ0shua/README.md

 # Nice to meet you! 👋

-OSCP | Security Engineer at TikTok
+OSCP | Security Engineer at TikTok/ByteDance

-Breaking stuff and making new ones.
-Here to learn
+Combining the art of hacking with engineering to build Security capabilities and services.
+Here to learn and grow.
+Reach out if you wanna work on projects that alchemise both hacking and development together!

-- 💬 Ask me about: Hacking, CTFs, BBP (Looking to learn and collab!)
+- 💬 Ask me about: Hacking, CTFs, BBP, Researching on technologies
 - ⚡ Fun fact: If I wasn't coding or hacking, I would be...
     - Playing baseball
     - Playing on my Guitar
     - Running
-    - Developing for my Church
+    - Volunteering as a Developer in my Church

 ## What am I currently working on
-- Learning to develop security capabilities or platforms.
-(Doing this in Golang!)
+- Developing Phishing Discovery and Detection Capabilities (Golang FTW!)
+- Reading and Learning Web Methodologies and keeping up on how people research and find web bugs.
 - Learning how to develop in Rust, particular interest in WebAssembly with Rust and writing Rust for Embedded Devices.
-- Development Projects on platforms for my church.
+- Full-stack Development Project in TypeScript
+- Writing Vulnerability Management automation or ideating and playing around with things to help with Vulnerability management.

 ## Languages I work with
-Go, Rust, JS, Python
+Go, Rust, JS/TS, Python

 ### Things I write about
 <!-- BLOG-POST-LIST:START -->